betoharres/EPTCScrapper/README.md

 **NOTES**:
 - one url at a time otherwise EPTC's website will go down
-- entire process take around 1h
+- entire process takes ~40min

 ## Bus example: